MEET THE TEAM

 He’s perhaps best known for starting Totally Locally, a free, open source marketing kit for towns to help keep the independent high streets of the UK (and now the world!) alive and thriving.
 Totally Locally’s methodology and resources have been implemented by over 100 towns in the UK and many across the world have joined in – from Australia & New Zealand to France, Ireland, Italy and more.
 Many of these towns report huge changes in the shopping habits and businesses collaborating; creating strong local economies.

-Totally Locally runs 2 national events per year which see between 60-100 towns taking part, increasing footfall and promoting collaboration between businesses, residents and local authorities.
+Totally Locally runs two national events per year which see between 60-100 towns taking part, increasing footfall and promoting collaboration between businesses, residents and local authorities.

 He has worked with numerous towns on projects to help build resilient local economies, including creating specialist markets, social spaces, pop up shops, events, effective collaborative working groups, campaigns and more.